okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 ## Create your integration in Okta

-Register your app by Create an SSO integration inside the Okta org associated with your developer account.
-Use the Application Integration Wizard (AIW) in the Admin Console to create your integration.
+After you've built your integration, you can use the Application Integration Wizard (AIW) in the Admin Console to create your app integration instance.
+This instance provides you with client credentials or metadata for you to test your SSO flows.

->**Note:** Creating your SSO app integration doesn't automatically make it available in the [OIN](https://www.okta.com/integrations/).
-After you've created and tested it, you need to [submit your app integration](/docs/guides/submit-app/) to the OIN.
+> **Note:** Creating your app integration instance doesn't automatically make it available in the [OIN](https://www.okta.com/integrations/).
+After you've tested your integration, you need to [submit it](/docs/guides/submit-app/) to the OIN team for verification.

 1. Sign in to your [developer-edition Okta org](/login/) as a user with administrative privileges.
 1. In the Admin Console, go to  **Applications** > **Applications**.